How Much Term Life Insurance Can You Buy?

-Congratulations — you’ve taken a big, first step toward getting a new policy.
-Now, you just need life insurance quotes.
-But before you go and plug that magic number into a life insurance website, think about how much term life insurance you can qualify for.
+Congratulations, you’ve taken a big, first step toward getting a new policy.
+Now, you need life insurance quotes.
+But before you go and plug that magic number into a life insurance website, think about how much term life insurance you need.

 You see, many life insurance shoppers believe they can buy any amount of coverage they want.
 Want $500,000?
 No problem. $5 million?
 You got it.

-You likely already know you have to qualify medically for life insurance through a process called underwriting.
-The life insurance company is going to verify that you are in good health before they issue a policy to you, for obvious reasons.
-See guidelines here: life insurance underwriting guidelines.
+You likely already know you have to qualify medically for life insurance through life insurance underwriting guidelines.
+The life insurance company will verify that you are in good health before issuing a policy to you, for obvious reasons.

-The core purpose of life insurance is to protect something: your family, business or estate are just a few examples.
+Life insurance’s core purpose is to protect something: Your family, business, or estate are just a few examples.
 The policy’s death benefit is the amount of money the company pays your beneficiary if you die.
 That money can do many things, such as:

 - Replace your lost income